 10 Questions to Ask a Potential Financial Advisor

-Your small business financial advisor assists you in maintaining a profitable business.
-This relationship only works, though, if you hire someone who is competent, trustworthy and likeable.
-Ask these 10 questions as you interview potential financial advisors.
+Your small business financial advisor helps you maintain a profitable company, but that relationship only works if you hire someone competent, trustworthy and likeable.
+Ask these 10 questions as you interview potential financial advisors to find the right fit for your business.

 1. What are your qualifications?